Anthony Daniels: 1978–2026: Voice work, radio and writing

-Daniels voiced C-3PO for six animated series: Droids, Clone Wars, The Clone Wars, Rebels, (Note: Droids in Distress and the first six films are retold by C-3PO (voiced by Daniels) in the 2015 animated television mini-series, Lego Star Wars: Droid Tales) Forces of Destiny (Note: This episode is tied to a deleted scene from The Empire Strikes Back when C-3PO tears away a warning sign off the door of a room filled with Wampas hoping that the snowtroopers would mistake it for another room - while Han and Leia are fleeing Imperial troops.) and Resistance.
+Daniels voiced C-3PO for six animated series: Droids, Clone Wars, The Clone Wars, Rebels, (Note: Droids in Distress and the first six films are retold by C-3PO (voiced by Daniels) in the 2015 animated television mini-series, Lego Star Wars: Droid Tales) Forces of Destiny (Note: This episode is tied to a deleted scene from The Empire Strikes Back when C-3PO tears away a warning sign off the door of a room filled with Wampas hoping that the snowtroopers would mistake it for another room - while Han and Leia are fleeing Imperial troops.
+This deleted scene was included in the 1979 trailer for Empire and on the 2011 Blu-ray release and can be seen on Disney+.) and Resistance.
 (Note: After the canon was rebooted in 2014, Droids and Clone Wars were discarded from the canon.
 Both of them and The Story of the Faithful Wookiee are included in the Vintage collection on Disney+.
 All of the six animated series listed are placed within the Skywalker saga timeline.)
+13 episodes of Droids were broadcast in 1985, then the following year, the one-hour television film, The Great Heep was broadcast on ABC.
+Daniels said it "was my favorite episode.
+Ben has a particular affection for me as C-3PO and natural empathy toward R2-D2."
 Daniels voiced C-3PO in 2008's The Clone Wars.
 While the film received negative reviews, the television series of the same name that followed received praise for the character's development, story arcs and animation.
 Daniels said, "In particular, under the expert and creative direction of Dave Filoni, the animation in Clones was exceptional."
 Some of his archival audio from the Skywalker saga was reused in the animated micro-series Star Wars Galaxy of Adventures retelling key moments from the films.

 Daniels has voiced C-3PO in numerous non-canon Lego Star Wars shorts, animated series and video games including Lego Star Wars: The Force Awakens.
-He has also voiced his character in several video games including 1997's Monopoly Star Wars and 2009's The Force Unleashed - Ultimate Sith Edition.
+He also voiced a bounty hunter version of C-3PO in Lego Star Wars: Rebuild the Galaxy (2024-2025).
+The animated television mini-series explores alternate versions of established characters from the franchise in a rebuilt galaxy.
+The director Chris Buckley said, "Anthony wanted to lean in on the bounty hunter, bad guy C-3PO idea for Pieces of the Past".
+Daniels decided that C-3PO should "pronounce R2-D2's name as "AAARRRR2-D2" since his character was associating with pirates.
+Daniels, Hamill and Billy Dee Williams were the only members of the cast from the original trilogy to voice alternate versions of their characters.
+He has also voiced his character in several video games including 1997's Monopoly Star Wars, 2009's The Force Unleashed - Ultimate Sith Edition, 2020's virtual reality Star Wars: Tales from the Galaxy's Edge and 2026's Monopoly: Star Wars Heroes vs. Villains.